 (d) You may visit your City Hall administration and request it,

-(f) If you work in another EU/International institution, your Human Resources department should be able to provide you with assistance.
-If this is the case, we would appreciate it if you let us know the email address so that we can include it in this guide.
+(g) If you work in another EU/International institution, your Human Resources department should be able to provide you with assistance.
+If this is the case, we would appreciate it if you let us know the email address.